 Students without high school diploma requirements may have their application assessed on an individual basis.
-All students accepted into the program must provide a current immunization record and current certification in C.P.R.
-Students will receive information on required and recommended immunizations with their admission.

 Students who have completed a Certificate or Diploma in Office Administration or Dental Clerk within the last three years will normally receive advanced credit in the Unit Clerk program for OA1215, OA1231, OA1030 and OA1365.

 The curriculum is designed to be taken over 15 weeks.
 Students should complete the program within two years of initial admission to the program.

 Application for an extension to the program, along with a plan for completion, must be submitted to the Department Chairperson for review by the Student Academic Review Committee.

 - OA1231 Skills Building I (1.5)

 - OA2511 Medical Terminology I (3)